 What We Believe/Points of Unity

 We do our work from a set of seven shared values we call our Points of Unity.
 We believe these are essential to the movement to dismantle white supremacy.
 Everyone who agrees with our Points of Unity is welcome to participate in the SURJ KC Network.
-To learn more about our Points of Unity, attend the SURJ KC Orientation which happens the 3rd Monday of every month at 6:30pm, just prior to our Monthly Mass Meeting.
-See our Calendar for location.
+To learn more about our Points of Unity, keep an eye out for online trainings here or on our Facebook page.

 - Enough for Everyone